 Regardless of these statistics, Minnesota’s child car seat laws require that all young children ride in approved restraints.

-If your child was injured in a car crash in Minneapolis, MN, a lawyer from Hall Law Personal Injury Attorneys can advise how using child restraints might affect your child’s injury claim.
-Contact our law office at (800) 292-1979 to schedule a free, no-obligation consultation with an experienced Minneapolis car accident attorney.
+If your child was injured in a car crash in Minneapolis, Minnesota, a lawyer from Hall Law Personal Injury Attorneys can advise how using child restraints might affect your child’s injury claim.
+Contact our law office in Minneapolis at (800) 292-1979 to schedule a free, no-obligation consultation with an experienced Minneapolis car accident attorney.

 How Hall Law Personal Injury Attorneys Can Help After a Car Accident in Minneapolis, MN